FAQ - Carbon Neutral Festival International de Jazz de Montréal

 How can we know offsets are real?

-In order to generate a carbon credit, emission reducing projects have to comply with strict standards, be third party verified and be approved by a recognized international or national authority.
+For an offset credit to be real, it must be generated according to a recognized standard.
+This requires a serious certification body to ensure that the emission reduction project adheres to strict standards and is verified by an independent third party.
 Each credit must be traceable to one project in a given year.
 It is the only guarantee that emissions have been reduced.
 Credits can then be traded on the market or retired.

 Who supports carbon offsetting?